- Entertainment and Media»

 How Great Is The Album Arise?

 Arise is a great album no question about it.
 But is it Sepultura’s best album?
 You could make the case that it is their best album along with 1993’s Chaos A.D.
 The early 1990’s was a time in the heavy metal genre where bands were trying to reinvent themselves or they had already established a massive following.
 1991 was a year that was just two years after one of the best decades in music history.
 By 1991, Sepultura had already established themselves as Brazil’s best metal band.
-Even though I have not heard any of Sepultura’s material after 1996, the band was at its peak from 1990 through 1994.
+Even though I had not heard any of Sepultura’s material after 1996 at the time of writing this review, the band was at its peak from 1990 through 1994.
 They could have even been the best metal band to come from South America.
 With Arise, the band has great riffs, good tapping work, and they cover very controversial yet important themes in their songs.
 Arise deserves a final score of 90 out of 100 points for its overall outstanding songs.
 The highlight for me in this album is the very catchy Meaningless Movements.